 Like most bloggers, I had it firmly in my mind that regular writing and publishing of new blog posts was how one went about building a blog’s reputation, and with that would come lots of traffic and new site visitors.

 Thankfully, this worked quite well, so I have to say that there was nothing at all wrong with the plan.

-My publishing schedule was three new articles per week, up until I made the decision to concentrate more of my time on learning and applying SEO practices six months ago.
+My publishing schedule was three new articles per week, up until I made the decision to concentrate more of my time on learning and applying SEO practices.

 In the graph below, arrow one is at the time that I made the decision to implement SEO and started to reduce my posting frequency, so that slowdown of articles produced a plateau.

-Arrow two is when my simple SEO practices started to take effect, after waiting for Google an Bing to index my changed pages.
+Arrow two is when my simple SEO practices started to take effect after waiting for Google and Bing to index my pages.

 I didn’t use paid SEO tools.
 The free SEO tool on my WordPress site was sufficient for me.

 My six new step by step on-page SEO practices:

 1. Decide on a keyword or keyword phrase for a post.
 For this post, I chose Simple SEO Practices

 2. Use the keyword or keyword phrase in my page title, subtitle, title tag, and meta description, and at least once or twice in my text.